-What Can You Expect?If you are seeking EMDR treatment, the EMDR International Association recommends that you find an EMDR-trained mental health professional who will guide you through eight phases of treatment.
-The number of sessions and phases within each session varies from patient to patient; however, the eight phases of treatment are essential.
+What Can You Expect?If you are seeking EMDR treatment, the EMDR International Association recommends that you find an EMDR-trained mental health professional who will guide you through 8 phases of treatment.
+The number of sessions and phases within each session varies from person to person; however, the eight phases of treatment are essential.
 They include:

 Phase Two: Preparation PhaseThe therapist will introduce you to EMDR, explain how it works, and let you know what you can expect.
 You will be informed about the possibility of increased symptoms between sessions.
 You may be given relaxation exercises to use before and between EMDR sessions.

 Phase Three: AssessmentYou will be asked to identify the traumatic memory or an image from that memory.
 Then, you will be asked to think about a negative thought you have about yourself in relation to the traumatic event, such as “I am a bad person.”
 Next, the therapist will ask you to come up with a positive thought about yourself, such as “I am a lovable person” and to rate how much you believe that thought.
 Lastly, you will focus on the traumatic image and the negative thought you have about yourself and rate your level of emotional upset using a rating scale.

 Phase Four: DesensitizationYou will be asked to focus on your disturbing feelings while letting your eyes follow the therapist’s fingers as they move rapidly back and forth across a span of about 12 inches.
 This procedure is repeated in sets, each of which last from 10 seconds to more than 1 minute.
 This will continue until your emotional distress is greatly reduced.In some cases, instead of eye movement, the therapist may ask you to tap alternate hands on a chair rest, or may use alternating sounds in your ears.
 Other more advanced strategies may also be used.